cloudify-cosmo/docs.getcloudify.org/content/manager_webui/plugins-snapshots-page.md

 ### Deleting a Snapshot

-1. In the Snapshots widget, click the List icon on the far right of the snapshot entry that you want to delete.
+1. In the Snapshots widget, click the trashbin icon on the far right of the snapshot entry that you want to delete.
-2. Click **Delete** to delete the snapshot from Cloudify Manager.
+2. Click **Yes** to delete the snapshot from Cloudify Manager.

 ## Working with Secrets